 Plan Your Content

 Small business web design for interior designers is more than just photos and galleries.
-It’s also about other relevant content like blog posts, videos, tips, quizzes, and anything that’ll keep the visitors on your website.
+It’s also about other relevant content like blog posts, videos, tips, quizzes, and anything that keeps visitors on your website.

 Make Your Website Responsive

-When creating a website, you need to make sure it’s mobile-friendly and responsive to different devices.
+When creating a website, you must ensure it’s mobile-friendly and responsive to different devices.
 Most people browse the internet from their smartphones, so if you want them to stay on your website, it needs to be fully optimized for mobile devices.